ibm-cloud-docs/dl/external-resources.md

 * [{{site.data.keyword.cloud_notm}} Solves Last Mile Challenges with Satellite](https://www.satellitetoday.com/mobility/2018/10/25/ibm-cloud-solves-last-mile-challenges-with-satellite/){: external}, by Adrienne Harebottle

-    Learn how SES Network's decision to partner with {{site.data.keyword.cloud_notm}} to help customers overcome key connectivity challenges by harnessing the power of satellite.
+    Learn how SES Network's decision to partner with {{site.data.keyword.cloud_notm}} to help customers overcome key connectivity challenges by harnessing the power of satellites.

 ## Blogs on the IBM website